blcxtranslations/blcx/_translated/chapter-0032.md

 Of course that was a lie.
 Lin Xuan often went to the library, but it was always for research.
 That is, books that were useful to cultivation he would read, but about this commandment of the cultivation world, this was his first time hearing it.

-Lin Xuan was good a playing the fool, Li Hai bascially did not doubt him.
+Lin Xuan was good a playing the fool, Li Hai basically did not doubt him.
 He also really liked to talk and it was very rare for an advanced junior to ask him for advice.
 So playing right into Lin Xuan's hands, he started explaining again.

 The cruelness of the cultivation world is well know.
 In the few years that Lin Xuan has been in the valley, although he had no experience of the outside world, but he kept his ears on the ground and his eyed peeled and heard a lot.
 There are still laws with in the sect, but there were not that many rules out in the cultivation world.
 Whoever has the bigger fist would be the boss, falsehood would become the truth, everything would be resolved by force.